girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/mutual-funds/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Mutual Funds
+# ROADMAP FOR MUTUAL FUNDS
-# In today’s lesson:
+## In today's lesson we will learn how:
-1. How a mutual fund works
+1. A mutual fund works
-2. Learn the benefits of investing in mutual funds
+2. The benefits of investing in mutual funds
-3. Learn about index funds
+3. Index funds work

 # Warm Up
 - What is the benefit of having multiple stocks in your portfolio?